Kaos1105/road-anomaly-endpoint/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

-# SNET-Readme
+# Anomaly Detection-Readme

-Step by step install SNET on local machine
+Step by step install Project on local machine

 ## Installation